mattlogan/CircleMenu/README.md

 ## Customization

 You can change the menu background color with the `background` attribute.

-Additionaly, you can use the `textColor`, `textSize`, and `dividerColor` to further customize your menu.
+Additionally, you can use the `textColor`, `textSize`, and `dividerColor` to further customize your menu:

 ```xml
 <com.matthewlogan.circlemenu.library.CircleMenu